Welcome to 21 Days of Prayer and Fasting

 “Go, gather together all of the Jews who are in Susa, and fast for me.
 Do not eat or drink for three days, night or day.
-I and my maids will fast as you do.
+I and my attendants will fast as you do.
 When this is done, I will go to the king, even though it is against the law.
-And if I perish, I perish.” ~Esther 4:16 (NIV) This fast prepared Esther to overcome the fear of man – and even greater, her fear of death.
-This fast increased her capacity for self sacrifice while it imparted wisdom.
+And if I perish, I perish.” ~Esther 4:16 (NIV) Esther’s fast prepared her to overcome the fear of man and, even greater, her fear of death.
+This fast increased her capacity for self-sacrifice while it imparted wisdom.
 The survival of a nation depended on her willingness to lay down her life.
 She knew it was more than she could face in her present condition with her present information, so she drew on God’s strength.

 7) Fasting Brings Answers to Prayer